-The questions discussed in this post are things I wish I would have thought about before starting a homestead.
+The questions discussed in this post are things I wish I had thought about before starting a homestead.

 It wouldn’t have altered my start date, but I would have set up a few things differently so that I wouldn’t be redoing things currently.

-Now that I have asked these questions, my journey is headed into a better, more self-sufficient direction that flows well.
+Now that I have asked these questions, my journey is headed in a better, more self-sufficient direction that flows well.

 1 // What is your purpose for starting a homestead from scratch?

 Knowing why you are starting a homestead is very important.
-Why would you start anything you are not purposeful with or having a passion for doing?
+Why would you start anything you are not purposeful with or have a passion for doing?

 By asking this question, you will also discover if you are doing it, which could be any of the following: